 "The Truth about Poe" is a detective activity that challenges participants to separate fiction from the facts of Poe's life by analyzing primary source documents.
 SOL Correlations: History and Social Studies - VS.1 (a, d), USI.1(a), VUS.1(a, b, g); English - 4.5 (b), 4.6 (a, c), 6.5 (a, b, d), 7.6 (c, d), 8.6 (a, b, e, h, i)

 "Mapping Poe's Richmond" calls on students to use their mapping skills to answer questions related to Poe's life and the history of the city of Richmond.SOL Correlations: History and Social Studies - VS.1 (a, i), USI.1(a, b, f), VUS.1(a, b, d, g)

 Approximately 1 hour each, these programs are free but limited by staff availability and must be scheduled at least three weeks in advance.
-For more information contact Tameka Hobbs, program and education coordinator, Library of Virginia, at 804.371.2126, or schedule your visit.
+For more information contact the education staff at the Library of Virginia using www.lva.virginia.gov/about/contact.asp.